 Reflux: Gastroesophageal reflux disease (GERD) may contribute to gas, or excessive gas may help develop reflux in babies.
 Both are interrelated as both involve the immature digestive tract.
 Read about reflux in babies HERE.

 Constipation: Constipation in babies also causes gas (swollen tummy-hard to touch).

 Food Sensitivities: Babies may have sensitivities to cow milk protein present in breast milk or formula.

 New food: In older babies, the introduction of new food is the most common cause of gas and fussiness.

 Like breastfed babies, bottle-fed babies also get gas frequently.
 Bottle feeding also causes a baby to swallow air along with milk.

 Psst..
 Aren’t newborns handful?
 There are so much that we don’t know about newborn when we bring them home from the hospital, which is okay.
 No one expects you to know everything.

 But if you are struggling, there is an amazing Newborn course that you can take.
-This course is for the first-time parents and covers everything from tummy time to digestive issues in babies (spit ups, gas, burps, dairy allergies, colic crying), to diapering, to newborn sleep and much more.
+This course is for first-time parents and covers everything from tummy time to digestive issues in babies (spit-ups, gas, burps, dairy allergies, colic crying), to diapering, to newborn sleep, and much more.

 9 Proven ways to Relieve Gas in Babies Naturally